Richasy/FantasyCopilot-Wiki/Service-Configuration.md

 In model deployment, please fill in the names of the models you deployed according to their types, respectively in `Chat`, `Embedding`, and `Text completion`.

+> ***Attention!
+The name to be filled in here is the name of your deployment, not the name of the model itself, unless your deployment name is the same as the original name.***

-Regarding the types of deployable models in Azure Open AI, you can refer to this document:[Azure OpenAI Service models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models)
+Regarding the types of deployable models in Azure Open AI, you can refer to this document: [Azure OpenAI Service models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models)

 After filling out the form, switch to the "New session" module in the bottom navigation bar, and you will be able to see that the chat service is available.